CybotAS/CookiebotWP/readme.txt

 ### 4.5.10 ###
 Release date: July 1st 2025

-Cookiebot CMP version 4.5.10 is out!
+Cookiebot by Usercentrics version 4.5.10 is out!
 This release has a new feature

 ####What's new####